For over 150 years, metal building structures have been successful as factories, warehouses, and worldwide icons.

 In 1909, the structure’s use became necessary as a radio tower.
 The Eiffel Tower has proven that steel is so durable that even a temporary structure can withstand more than 125 years.

 The Burj Khalifa building in Dubai is notable for being the tallest structure in the world.
-The building was complete in 2009 after five years of construction.
+The building was completed in 2009 after five years of construction.
 In order to compensate for the massive height, the 163-floor tower uses a bundled tube design.

 Steel: One of the most popular building materials in the United States